cappuch/mfetch/README.md

 pure python fetching util - slow but cross-platform, with cross platform being the main focus

-cpu.py (custom) based off of cpuinfo by Pearu Peterson, but re-written by me (to be smaller lol)
+cpu.py (custom) based off of cpuinfo by Pearu Peterson, but re-written by me (to be smaller lol) if using arch - install mesa-demos (`sudo pacman -S mesa-demos`) for opengl info

 cow icon (default icon is from https://www.asciiart.eu/animals/cows)